 Today, the gardens at Prescott Farm are tended by a dedicated team of Master Gardeners who give generously of their hard work and expertise.

 The produce harvested from the gardens is donated to Lucy’s Hearth, a local women's shelter.
-We donated over 760 pounds of food in 2017.
+We regularly donate over 700 lbs of food.